astrosmili/smili/docs/_static/install.rst

     make USE_OPENMP=1
     make PREFIX="Your install directory; such as /usr/local or $HOME/local" install

+  Note that for MacOSX, USE_OPENMP=1 option does not work and should be omitted.
   You may need superuser to install OpenBLAS (i.e. to run the last command).

-  Smili uses **pkg-config** to find appropriate compiler flags for OpenBLAS.
+  SMILI uses **pkg-config** to find appropriate compiler flags for OpenBLAS.
   Once the library is installed, you can check if the package configuration file can be accessible.
 You can type